sevenseasofbri/sevenseasofbri/README.md

 ### Hi there!👋

-Hi, I'm Vishruti, a Computer Engineering undergraduate at the National University of Singapore.
-I am also an IoT Engineer intern at a startup, [Resync Technologies](https://resynctech.com/).✨
+Hi, I'm Vishruti, a Computer Engineering undergraduate at the National University of Singapore.✨
 <!--
 **sevenseasofbri/sevenseasofbri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.